shanikagalaudage/xray_pulsations/README.md

-This repository contains result files and scripts used for analyses outlined in arXiv:
+This repository contains result files produced from analyses outlined in [arXiv:2105.13803](https://arxiv.org/abs/2105.13803)

 For access to data collected from RXTE/archive see: [LINK TO BE ADDED - will be updated Sep 2021]